johanson/irur/irur/README.md

 ## Development

+Clone the repo, install npm dependencies.
+Install fabric3 (pip3 install fabric3). `fab -list` in the project dir for all the availible tasks.
-Clone the repo, install npm dependencies, `npm run build` to build with webpack (or `npm run serve` for development), `node server.js` (`--dev` for development, don't forget to fill correct mqtt credentials in server.js) to start the server.
+Or if you prefer npm scripts: `npm run build` to build with webpack (or `npm run serve` for development), `node server.js --dev` to start the server.

 ### Dependencies

 * Node.js
 * Express

-For Development

 * Vue-cli
 * Npm
 * Fabric3